pgimby/pjl-web/README.md

 ## **Topics**
 ###### Labs are identified with topics when the topic constitutes a significant focus of the lab or if the topic is an explicitly necessary pre-requisite
+###### This is a master list.
+Topics added to this list will be read by pjlDB.py to validate the XML

 <!---start topics-->
 Electrostatics